josephkabba/yelp-demo-backend/README.md

-#Yelp Demo Test Backend App
+# Yelp Demo Test Backend App

 This is a demo test backend app for Yelp, designed to provide basic functionality for restaurants.
 The backend is built using NestJS.

 The following API endpoints are available in this app:

 - `GET /api/restaurants` - Get operation to get a list of restaurants based on two query params ("term" and "location")
-- `GET /api/restaurants/:id` - CRUD operations for managing businesses
+- `GET /api/restaurants/:id` - Get operation to get a single restaurant

 ## Installation